Frequently Asked Questions for Trainees

 Also see the KiT and SPLiT days guidance here.

 Funding may be available to reimburse reasonable childcare/travel costs incurred whilst attending KIT Days or for external courses taken related to your return to training (and not available free or locally).
+We do not fund costs of accommodation for external courses except under exceptional circumstances and with prior authorisation from our Associate Dean.

 Once confirmed, you will need to pay any costs yourself and claim this back.
 There are three stages to claiming back costs: